 - What prior laboratory experiences have you had so far?

-Following your one-page essay, rank the following laboratory experiences in order of preference (1 to 3, with 1 indicating the area of greatest preference).
+Following your one-page essay, rank the following testing areas in order of preference (1 to 3, with 1 indicating the area of greatest preference).
 If you do not wish to be considered for a particular area, include a brief statement of reasoning.

 - Biochemical genetics